reflex-dev/reflex-web/docs/library/graphing/areachart.md

 ## Example with StackID

-The `sync_id` prop allows you to sync two graphs.
-In the example, it is set to "1" for both charts, indicating that they should be synchronized.
-This means that any interactions (such as brushing) performed on one chart will be reflected in the other chart.
+The `stack_id`prop allows you to stack multiple graphs on top of each other.
+In the example, it is set to "1" for both charts, indicating that they should be stacked together.
+This means that the bars or areas of the charts will be vertically stacked, with the values of each chart contributing to the total height of the stacked areas or bars.

 ```python demo graphing